 In its Integrated Gas segment, Shell’s cash margining on derivatives rose, which impacted its cash flow.
 Shell’s cash outflow from investing rose 22.0% YoY to $4.2 billion in the first half.
 Shell’s cash outflow from financing stood at $15.5 billion in the first half, which included debt and dividend outflow.

 Did Shell have a cash flow surplus or shortfall?

-Shell had divestment proceeds of $9.4 billion last year, and used its cash flow surplus, divestment proceeds, and cash reserves to repay debt and repurchase stock.
-Its cash rose from $20.3 billion at the beginning of the year to $26.7 billion at the end of the year.
+Shell had divestment proceeds of $2.3 billion in the first half.
+The company utilized divestment proceeds and cash reserves to repay a portion of its debt in the first half.
+Shell’s cash balance fell from $20.3 billion at the beginning of the first half to $19.4 billion at the end of the first half.

 Because Shell didn’t report either a surplus or a shortfall in the first half, it just managed to cover its vital capex and dividend outflow.
 Although this isn’t an ideal scenario, this isn’t an unfavorable situation for its cash shortfall.

 However, this scenario could improve to a cash flow surplus in the second half.
 In this situation, Shell’s earnings could rise due to higher YoY volumes and an improved oil price environment.